FreePressUnlimited/Security_HQ/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see [GNU Licenses](http://www.gnu.org/licenses/) .
+If not, see http://www.gnu.org/licenses/ .